ChristChurchMayfair/ccm_jekyll_site/students/index.md

   Are you moving to London to study, or looking for a new church to call home?

   Get in touch with Scott, Ellie or Liz.
 They would love to answer your questions and welcome you at a Sunday service or midweek group.

+  Our Facebook page also has more info on what's going on for Students at CCM.
 ---
 Welcome to the student work at CCM!
 Our church is home to students from universities and colleges all over London and we would love for you to join us.